toolbarthomas/animation-thread/README.md

 ```

-**Note:** Keep in mind that the behaviour of this module can currently give unexpected results when using outside the browser context.
+**Note:** Keep in mind that the behavior of this module can currently give unexpected results when using outside the browser context.
 A setInterval fallback could be implemented within the future.

 ## Usage